nextflow-io/nextflow/plugins/nf-sqldb/README.md

 The `CSVREAD` function provided by the H2 database engine allows the access of a CSV file in your computer file system, you can replace `test.csv` with a CSV file path of your choice.
 The `foo>=2` condition shows how to define a filtering clause using the conventional SQL WHERE constrains.

+## Important

+This plugin is not expected to be used to store and access a pipeline status in a synchronous manner during the pipeline execution.

+This means that if your script has a `sqlInsert` operation followed by a successive `fromQuery` operation, the query may *not* contain previously inserted data due to the asynchronous nature of Nextflow operators.

+The SQL support provided by this plugin is meant to be used to fetch DB data from a previous run or to populate DB tables for storing or archival purpose.